shanemmattner/skidl/kicad_schematic_parser/README.md

 ## Next Steps
 - Hierarchical projects
-  - detect hierarchical labels in sheets
+  - print out all schematic sheets recursively
   - detect connection of hierarchical labels with wires or local labels or hierarchical labels
 ## Features